poetry

 1

-The total album is around 90 minutes, with each of the 30 tracks averaging 2.5 minutes.
-Some are more instrumental, factual, poetic, or emotional than others.
-Each track is a mosaic within a mosaic — the accompanying video splices together locations, moods, and choreographies that light up the viewer’s own imaginative realms of meditative peace and future dreams, in between one’s physical and spiritual bodies.
+The diverse array of tracks flow between instrumental, discursive, poetic, and emotional.
+Each track splices together locations, moods, and choreographies that light up the viewer’s own imaginative realms of meditative peace and future dreams, in between one’s physical and spiritual bodies.
 Oceans and bluffs merge with snowy winters and soft sunsets.
-If you stumble across one track from this series, you will be pleasantly surprised to find there are more along each theme, and many more that offer a different viewpoint, weaving together.

-The end result is a 90 minute album that can be watched and listened to as a whole or in small pieces.
-The soul-touching sentiments of everyday people on the question of mortality are laid in flowerbeds of music, nature, and dance, in an artistic docu-series that resounds strongly with the truths we hold dear, and unknowns we foray into, as human beings, who walk this Earth step in step together until every last one of us meets our mortal fate.
+The end result is a 90 minute album with 40 tracks, where the soul-touching sentiments of everyday people on the question of mortality are laid in flowerbeds of music, nature, and dance, that resounds strongly with the truths we hold dear, and unknowns we foray into, as living beings who walk this Earth step in step together until every last one of us meets our mortal fate.

 • Art on Dimensions: Selections and Essay